-The base memory of the HydroScat-4 includes 256K of RAM, of which most is reserved for data logging.
-The base memory can hold about 12,000 samples (we use the terms "sample" and "packet" interchangeably to indicate a set of simultaneous measurements from all the channels).
-The optional flash memory can be installed in various sizes up to 512 MB, where each megabyte can hold about 30,000 samples.
-The flash memory also prevents loss of data in case of battery failure.
+The base memory of the HydroScat-2 includes 256K of RAM, of which most is reserved for data logging.
+The base memory can hold about 15,000 samples (we use the terms "sample" and "packet" interchangeably to indicate a set of simultaneous measurements from all the channels).
+The optional 1M RAM expands this to about 65,000 samples.
+Both RAM options depend on power from the internal batteries or another source to retain logged data.